-- > the extent of turnover among participants, - > retirement experience (earlier or later than projected), - > mortality (more or fewer deaths than projected), - > the number of disability retirements (more or fewer than projected), and - > salary increases (greater or smaller than projected).
+- the extent of turnover among participants, - retirement experience (earlier or later than projected), - the number of disability retirements (more or fewer than projected), and - salary increases (greater or smaller than projected).

-The net loss from this other experience for the year ended December 31, 2018 amounted to \$3,173,903, which is 0.5% of the actuarial accrued liability.
+The net loss from this other experience for the year ended December 31, 2019 amounted to \$3,470,564, which is 0.5% of the actuarial accrued liability.